tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 extract fresh keying material to maintain access to protected data, increasing operational cost and risk for the attacker.
-In contrast, static key exfiltration, where a long-term secret is extracted once and reused, poses a greater long-term threat, especially when session keys are not refreshed with forward-secret input.
+In contrast, static key exfiltration, where a long-term secret is extracted once and reused, poses a greater long-term threat, especially when session keys are not refreshed with fresh key exchange input rather than key derivation.

 This specification defines a TLS extension that introduces an extended key update mechanism.
 Unlike the standard key update, this mechanism allows peers to perform a